 - July 1 - full-year and fall semester loans

 - December 1 - spring semester loans

 How to apply

 After you apply for aid, you'll get a financial aid award letting you know if you qualify for a Direct Subsidized or Unsubsidized Loan.

 If you borrow this loan, you must finish these steps at least 1 month before you start classes.

 Complete entrance counseling and your master promissory note.

-You'll need your Federal Student Aid PIN to log in to complete entrance counseling and to sign your MPN.
-Select Minnesota as the School State when completing your entrance counseling.
+You'll need to log in to complete entrance counseling and sign your MPN.
+Select Minnesota as the School State when completing these requirements.

 Request your loan amount.

 A student borrows a loan for the academic period indicated on the award letter (e.g. the whole school year).
 Keep in mind that direct loans are disbursed equally over each eligible term even though your student charges are based on your enrollment per term and may not be equal.